Free Software Foundation: Hardware endorsements (RYF)

-The FSF maintains a "Respects Your Freedom" (RYF) hardware certification program.
+Since 2012, the FSF maintains a "Respects Your Freedom" (RYF) hardware certification program.
 To be granted certification, a product must use 100% Free Software, allow user installation of modified software, be free of backdoors and conform with several other requirements.

 Structure

 Board

 The FSF's board of directors includes professors at leading universities, senior engineers, and founders.
 Current board members are: